libuv/libuv/docs/src/guide/basics.rst

 Hello World
 -----------

-With the basics out of the way, lets write our first libuv program.
+With the basics out of the way, let's write our first libuv program.
 It does nothing, except start a loop which will exit immediately.

 .. rubric:: helloworld/main.c